 “I’m comfortable in my own skin…” confirms Yao.
 “Towel changing probably stems from mum and dad teaching me that’s how you change in public, and as I’ve gotten older I guess it’s stuck.
 For me, the key word is modesty.
 Why is it always the ones you don’t want to see naked that are more than happy letting it blow in the breeze?”

 Thusitha from Sri Lanka also opts for a towel when changing.

 “For me it’s a cultural thing rather than any religious requirement…” says Thusitha.
 “I may be wrong, but as far as I’m aware there isn’t anything in Buddhism saying you can’t get changed without covering yourself.
-When my parents took me to swimming lessons when I was a kid they covered me in a towel when they changed me.
+When my parents took me to swimming lessons when I was a kid, they covered me in a towel when they changed me.
 Other parents did the same and we took it from there.
 We even have cubicles to get changed at the changing rooms in Sri Lanka.
-I find it uncomfortable being naked in front of people I don’t know, and don’t think I will ever go to a nude beach.
+I find it uncomfortable being naked in front of people I don’t know.
+I don’t think that I’ll ever go to a nude beach.
 I’m really quite shy!”